Black bear management

 The Wisconsin Black Bear Management Plan 2019 - 2029 was developed by the DNR Bear Advisory Committee and approved by the Natural Resources Board in May 2019.

 Among the changes are new zones, which will take effect in 2021.
-Applicants are reminded to be aware of the new bear management zone boundaries as their hunting grounds may be in a new unit when applying got their 2021 permit.
-The zones for the 2020 season are unchanged.
+Applicants and hunters are reminded to be aware of the new bear management zone boundaries as their hunting grounds may be in a new unit.

 for a bear permit or purchase a preference point on GoWild.